stuartofmt/videostream/Debian Bullseye with Pi Camera.md

 (1) Raspberry Pi recognizing the camera

-(2) A change to the way camera cababilities are reported to videostream by the opencv library
+(2) A change to the way camera cababilities are reported and handled by the opencv library used by videostream.

 **Issue 1**